MicrosoftDocs/win32/desktop-src/FWP/wmi/wfascimprov/msft-netsettingdata-wfascim.md

 ---
-Description: Serves as a base class for classes that provice access to network settings data, such as MSFT\_NetIPsecDoSPSetting and MSFT\_NetSecuritySettingData. ms.assetid: 33499cab-f593-47b6-852a-fb20278e1339
+description: Serves as a base class for classes that provice access to network settings data, such as MSFT\_NetIPsecDoSPSetting and MSFT\_NetSecuritySettingData. ms.assetid: 33499cab-f593-47b6-852a-fb20278e1339
 title: MSFT\_NetSettingData class